cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 **Flymake** supports Java, Makefiles, Perl, PHP, TeX/LaTeX and XML.
 Notably, it does *not* support Emacs Lisp.
 A third-party [Flymake fork][] supports more languages, though.
-Furthermore there are many recipes for other languages on the [Flymake page][] in the EmacsWiki, and many extension packages for other languages in the popular ELPA archive [MELPA][].
+Furthermore there are many recipes for other languages on the [Flymake page][] in the EmacsWiki and many extension packages for other languages in the popular ELPA archive [MELPA][].

 **Flycheck** provides support for over 40 languages with over 70 syntax